Whitney Humphrey Counseling

 Counseling can provide a variety of benefits for people.
-The first session can provide more clarity on how it can be helpful to you.
+The first session can ensure more clarity on how it can be helpful to you.

-How long do sessions last and how often must I attend?
+How long do sessions last and how regularly will we meet?

 A session typically lasts 45-50 minutes but a longer session may be arranged.
-Research shows it is most beneficial for clients to come in once a week, but often every other week or even twice a week might be more helpful.
+Research shows it is most beneficial for clients to come in on a weekly basis, but often every other week or even twice a week might be more helpful.

 How much are your fees and do you take insurance?